Basics of Python Programming

 myList = [1, 2, 3, 4, 5]

 list is a type of data structure that allows you to store and manipulate a collection of elements in a particular order.
 You can add, remove, or modify elements in a list as needed.
 Lists are represented by square brackets, and elements within a list are separated by commas.
+In other programming languages, these are typically known as arrays.

 Tuple